 Months of entry

-Prior to starting the MSc, you will receive reading lists and study material so that you can develop a basic grounding in study areas with which you are not familiar.
+Assessed coursework features strongly throughout the course.
+Examinations will take place in January and June.
+Prior to starting the MSc, students receive reading lists and study material so that they can develop a basic grounding in study areas with which they are not familiar.

 Information for international students

 For students whose first language is not English, the University will accept International English Language Test (IELTS) with a minimum score of 6.5 average with no element below 5.5.
 Other English language qualifications should be discussed with Admissions.